Scorpaenidae

 The Scorpaenidae (also known as scorpionfish) are a family of mostly marine fish that includes many of the world's most venomous species.
 As their name suggests, scorpionfish have a type of "sting" in the form of sharp spines coated with venomous mucus.
-The family is a large one, with hundreds of members.
-They are widespread in tropical and temperate seas but mostly found in the Indo-Pacific.
+They are widespread in tropical and temperate seas, especially in the Indo-Pacific region.
 They should not be confused with the cabezones, of the genus Scorpaenichthys, which belong to a separate, though related, family, Cottidae.